simeononsecurity/simeononsecurity.ch/content/red-team-course/initial-access-phishing-and-delivery/index.en.md

 3. A 32-bit process dropped on a 64-bit host.

 Answer from memory first.
 The explanations are in the Answer Key at the end.
 ______

+## Why Delivery Choices Matter

+Delivery succeeds when the message, file type, and callback path fit the target context.
+Older macro-heavy campaigns rely on behaviors modern Office controls block, while training labs use inert documents and simulated callbacks.
+Mail headers, attachment hashes, and process telemetry give defenders a complete detection exercise. **Use a mail sandbox and pre-approved test accounts only.**

+______

 ## Common Mistakes